JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Sets whether paragraph lines snap to a vertical grid that could be defined for the whole document.

 ```
-FUNCTION CTextPara2.SetSnapToGrid (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetSnapToGrid (BYVAL Value AS LONG) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->SetSnapToGrid(m_pTextPara2, Value))
    RETURN m_Result
 END FUNCTION